simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 ### How do I choose the right coding language?

-Choosing the right coding language depends on several factors, such as your project requirements, the platform you are targeting, your level of experience, and the community support available for the language.
+Choosing the right coding language depends on several factors, such as your project requirements, the platform you're targeting, your level of experience, and the community support available for the language.
 It's important to consider these factors before selecting a coding language.

 ### Which coding language is best for beginners?